Purii/react-native-approach-deviceorientation/README.md

 I would recommend to add the value of `isLandscape` to your state and propagate it down to its child components.
 Or you use something more complex, like a global state or store ([Redux](https://github.com/rackt/redux),..).

 ### Disadvantages
 Because of the usage of `Dimensions`, this approach **isn't suitable for non-fullscreen applications**.
-The applicability really depends on your requirements.
+The applicability really depends on the requirements. *Actually, I need to look deeper in the api.
+About the results, it returns in such situations.*

 ## Example
 To run the example, follow these steps: